 This course examines the art and architecture of Rome from its Etruscan and Latin origins through the decline of the Roman Empire.
 As Rome grew from a city to a world empire, Romans employed the arts in a wide variety of contexts, ranging from the domestic and funereal to the political and imperial, with art and architecture often used in the service of ritual or propaganda.
 The format is lecture and discussion.
 This counts toward the Europe and America place and the before 600 CE time requirements for the major.
+Prerequisite: any art history course or CLAS 121, 122, 220 or 221.
 Offered every other year.
-Any art history or classics course is recommended.